 My research examines social issues that emerge at the interface of politics, industry, and the environment.
 Particularly, I am interested in how emerging energy industries become politically contested and how this contestation influences regulation and policymaking, the emergence of new industries, and the distribution of health and environmental risks.
 I have explored these issues in the context of the unfolding boom in oil and gas production enabled by "fracking" technology and am continuing this line of research in a new project on the diffusion of residential solar technology.

-Methodologically, I specialize in applying quantitative and computational techniques to collect and analyze behavioral data from diverse sources including public records and complex administrative datasets, online “digital trace” data, and large-scale text data.
+Methodologically, I specialize in applying quantitative and computational techniques to collect and analyze behavioral data from diverse sources including public records and large-scale administrative datasets, online “digital trace” data, and text data.

 My research has appeared in the American Sociological Review, Social Forces, Nature Energy, and Nature Human Behaviour among other outlets and has been supported by grants from the primary science funding agencies in the U.S. and Canada (NSF and SSHRC).